metaDMG-dev/metaDMG-core/docs/source/getting-started.md

 (requirements)=
 ## Requirements

 `metaDMG` is a quite complex piece of software with many dependencies.
-This is due to it both running the LCA in some fast C++ code, the fits are optimized (with the use of `numba` and `jax`, e.g.) and finally it allows for visualisations of the results in the interactive dashboard.
+This is due to it both running the LCA in some fast C++ code, the fits are optimized (with the use of `numba` and `jax`, e.g.), and finally it allows for visualisations of the results in the interactive dashboard.
 To make the installation requirements as lean as possible, we allow for custom installation of the different parts of `metaDMG`.

 ```{note} If you install using the Conda package, you do not have to worry about any of the things in this section and you can skip straight to the [installation section](installation).